pilot34/CommonCryptoModule/README.md

 # CommonCryptoModule
 Wrapper over Common Crypto lib to use it in Objective-C modules with `@import CommonCrypto;` for iOS Simulator and iOS Device.

-You need import to add conditions by platform for correct usage in Objective-C:
+You need to add conditional import by platform for correct usage in Objective-C:
 ``` objective-c
 // this is base module
 @import CommonCrypto;